-- What command types are available?
+• What command types are available?

-- Angle, Curvature, YawRate, and Percent.
+Angle, Curvature, YawRate, and Percent.
 Curvature and YawRate use Ackermann steering geometry to calculate an angle.
-Percent is simply $\pm 570^{\circ}$ scaled to $\pm 100\%$.
+Percent is simply $\pm 600^{\circ}$ scaled to $\pm 100\%$.
 Percent is only intended to be used for demos that are unaware of the maximum angle.

 - Can I control torque instead of angle?
-No.

-- What is the report and expected control frequency?
+No. - What is the report and expected control frequency?
 100 Hz report, 50 Hz command, 10 Hz timeout.
-Commands >100Hz will be down-sampled.

-- What is the command delay?
+Commands >100Hz will be down-sampled. - What is the command delay?
 Command messages are forwarded to the vehicle as soon as they are received to minimize delay. - What is the interface?
 Units?
 Resolution?
-Steering wheel angle, angular rate limit, angular acceleration limit: full range $(\pm 570^{\circ})$, 0.1 degree resolution. - What is the relationship between steering wheel angle and road angle?
-The steering ratio is dynamically adjusted by an OEM system and cannot be directly observed.
-Experiments have shown a range between 14.0 and 21.0. - What is the steering wheel torque threshold for an override?
-4.5 Nm filtered torque, and the value can be changed via the DbwConfig GUI.
-Higher thresholds are not attainable because the OEM vehicle enforces the 4.5 Nm threshold. - Are there any restrictions on engaging the steering wheel? - Filtered torque must satisfy the following inequality to engage steering: -1.5 Nm \leq TORQUE \leq 1.5 Nm - Steering wheel angle velocity must satisfy the following inequality to engage steering: - $-50^{\circ}/s \le VELOCITY \le 50^{\circ}/s$
+Steering wheel angle, angular rate limit, angular acceleration limit: full range (±600°), 0.1 degree resolution. - What is the relationship between steering wheel angle and road angle?
+19:1 - What is the steering wheel torque threshold for an override?
+3.5 Nm filtered torque, and the value can be changed via the DbwConfig GUI.
+Higher thresholds are not attainable because the OEM vehicle enforces the 3.5 Nm threshold. - Are there any restrictions on engaging the steering wheel? - Filtered torque must satisfy the following inequality to engage steering: -1.5 Nm \leq TORQUE \leq 1.5 Nm - Steering wheel angle velocity must satisfy the following inequality to engage steering:

+$-50^{\circ}/s \le VELOCITY \le 50^{\circ}/s$

 - These restrictions may make it difficult to engage steering while driving in a sharp turn - These values are set by the OEM, and cannot be changed. - Do any of the steering parameters or restrictions change with vehicle speed? - Steering wheel angle limit vs speed with vehicle lateral acceleration threshold or arbitrary look-up table - Steering wheel angular rate limit vs speed with vehicle angular acceleration threshold or arbitrary look-up table - These values can be changed via the DbwConfig GUI. - Can I control the horn?
 No. Status is also not available.